 "Antonia Huertas, professor of mathematics and expert in artificial intelligence, puts her academic studies at the service of history without abusing technicalities.
 Above all, her knowledge on these matters is essential to endow the novel with credibility.
 She uses everyday language to tell a story that cleverly intertwines the professional adventures of the protagonist, with her private life", - Black Club

 Cyperterrorism & espionage, counterintelligence & sewers of the State, the defense of freedom & the fragility of truth … all that and more is ‘Incognitus’.

 The in cybercrime specialised Europol analyst, Beppa Mardegan, is faced with cyber-jidadism, which has targeted the members of an international security summit, located in Barcelona.
 The threat looms over the Ministries of Foreign Affairs of the European Union.

-With the support of her boss and friend Patrick White – they don’t always agree on their methods and approaches, as Beppa tends to occasionally skip protocols – and the help of the seductive hacker Lena, who joins them unexpectedly, they face the challenging mission.
+With the support of her boss and friend Patrick White – they don’t always agree on their methods and approaches, as Beppa tends to occasionally skip protocols but that never questioned their frienship – and the help of the seductive hacker Lena, who joins them unexpectedly, they face the challenging mission.

 But what has never stopped tormenting Beppa, is the regret to have never discovered the truth about her mother’s death, who was linked to Far-Left Extrememist movements and died in a terrorist attack attributed to the Red Brigades in 1982.
 More than thirty years after the event, she needs to find out which side her mother was on – was she one of the victims or perhaps responsible for placing the bomb that killed eight people?